Plant trees for the planet and local populations

 Han Ngoc Ha, Secretary General of A TREE FOR YOU, and President-founder of the association ZEBUNET, a micropayment platform for animal rearing.

 Eric Héraud, Head of Communications and Spokesperson for the French Civil Aviation Authority (DGAC).

-With their skills and experience, members of this committee preselect projects that meet our criteria and are long-lasting on behalf of the administration board.
+With their skills and experience, they pre-select projects for the Board that meet our criteria and are sustainable, and follow them throughout their implementation.